Blue's Big City Adventure: Production

 On July 12, 2021, it was reported that a movie based on Blue's Clues & You! will be made to mark the 25th anniversary of the Blue's Clues franchise.
-Directed by Matt Stawski and written by Angela Santomero and Liz Maccie, the film began production in summer 2021.
+Directed by Matt Stawski and written by Angela Santomero and Liz Maccie, the film began production, with Cinematography by Derek McKane, Production Design by Alex M. Calle, and Costume Design by Caitlin Doukas, in summer 2021.
 On February 15, 2022, the title was revealed as Blue's Big City Adventure.

 Soundtrack

 The film's soundtrack album was released on digital platforms by Republic Records Kids & Family label, on the same day.
-To promote it, a single version of “On Our Way” was released on October 7, 2022.
+To promote it, a single version of "On Our Way" was released on October 7, 2022.

 Release

-The film's trailer was released on October 3, 2022.
+The film's trailer was previewed by Josh Dela Cruz at PaleyWKND on October 1, 2022, and later released online on October 3, 2022.
 Blue's Big City Adventure was released on Paramount+ on November 18, 2022.
-In a promotion for the film sponsored by Nickelodeon, minor league ice hockey team, Atlanta Gladiators wore Blue's Clues jerseys for their match against the Orlando Solar Bears on November 4, 2022.
-The film is scheduled to be released on DVD on March 28, 2023.
+In a promotion for the film sponsored by Nickelodeon, minor league ice hockey team Atlanta Gladiators wore Blue's Clues jerseys for their match against the Orlando Solar Bears on November 4, 2022.
+The film was released on DVD on March 28, 2023.
+The movie made its linear premiere on Nickelodeon in the United States on May 29, 2023.

 Reception

-On the review aggregator site Rotten Tomatoes, 80% of five critics' reviews have given the film a positive review, with an average rating of 7.3/10.
+On the review aggregator site Rotten Tomatoes, 83% of six critics' reviews have given the film a positive review, with an average rating of 7.3/10.

 Marco Vito Oddo of Collider gave the film a "B" rating, writing "As a result, Blue's Big City Adventure is a movie aimed at preschoolers that's also enjoyable for adults, with exciting musical numbers that help break the simple story and explore the street art history of New York City."
 In a positive review, Calum Marsh of The New York Times praised Dela Cruz's performance, saying he brought "unbridled charisma to a role that is basically a glorified kindergarten teacher".
 Nate Adams of The Only Critic wrote, "A harmless, colorful and cheery addition to the Blue's Clues canon, Blue's Big City Adventure has something for everyone."